ArrowSphere/nodejs-api-client/src/campaign/README.md

 ## Usage

 It is possible to use the Campaign client to interact with the Campaign API.
-You can get it through the main entry point `PublicApiClient` and its method `getLicensesClient()`, or instanciate it directly.
+You can get it through the main entry point `PublicApiClient` and its method `getLicensesClient()`, or instantiate it directly.

 ### getActiveCampaign